eagle840/katacoda-labs/keycloakOnK8s/step1.md

 # Assign the Realm Role to the User

-The last step is to assign the role user to our test user.
+Assign the role user to our test user.
 Click on the tab Role Mappings.
-In Available Roles, you see the userrole, high light it and move it across.
+In Available Roles, you see the userrole, high light it and click 'add selected'.

 # Create an OAuth client

 On the lhs, click on clients, and then create

-lets call it 'kube-cluster'
+lets call it 'kube-cluster', and click save.

 WIP need the openID Connect discovery std end point keyclockserver.com:socket443/auth/realms/<realmName>
 find them here: on  left hand side,   Configure>Realm Settings>General>Endpoints>'clock on OpenID...'